-10 Non-incentivized results refer to the outcomes that were not specifically incentivized or rewarded under the RBF program but were still important for the overall quality of health service delivery.
+&lt;sup>10 Non-incentivized results refer to the outcomes that were not specifically incentivized or rewarded under the RBF program but were still important for the overall quality of health service delivery.

-11 See, for example, GiveWell (2019).
-A conversation with Dr. Madeleine Ballard of the Community Health Impact Coalition, April 23, 2019. https://docs.google.com/document/d/1OCGUMzXRpbMmwS3Eyl-yEvLYWu1yYpG8ykepvVlfSx0/edit

-For the qualitative analysis, key documents reviewed included: quarterly verification and payment reports; presentations from quarterly performance review meetings, where LG provided contextual information on performance; the RBF Data Generation and Sharing Guide;12 LG's strategic plan and capacity statement; LG's RBF Annual Reports; a number of LG's proposals and explanatory notes (e.g., revising safeguards proposal, LG memo on unsynced data, and RBF COVID-19 recommendation note); the RBF action plan on addressing the error rate13 based on the M&E consultant's recommendations;14 the RBF design memo, and a number of emails and other minutes developed during stakeholder discussions.
+&lt;sup>11 See, for example, GiveWell (2019).
+A conversation with Dr. Madeleine Ballard of the Community Health Impact Coalition, April 23, 2019. https://docs.google.com/document/d/IOCGUMzXRpbMmwS3Eyl-yEvLYWu1yYpG8ykepvVlfSx0/edit from quarterly performance review meetings, where LG provided contextual information on performance; the RBF Data Generation and Sharing Guide; 12 LG's strategic plan and capacity statement; LG's RBF Annual Reports; a number of LG's proposals and explanatory notes (e.g., revising safeguards proposal, LG memo on unsynced data, and RBF COVID-19 recommendation note); the RBF action plan on addressing the error rate 13 based on the M&E consultant's recommendations; 14 the RBF design memo, and a number of emails and other minutes developed during stakeholder discussions.
 In addition, 16 semi-structured interviews were conducted with a range of staff from key stakeholders, including LG's Head and regional offices; IPA consultants and enumerators from Mafubira, Lira, Masaka, and Kyotera branches; USAID DIV, Instiglio, GDI and Deerfield Foundation.
 Additionally, two branch focus group discussions were held with twelve CHWs and twelve branch staff from Kyotera and Mafubira branches.
 Table 5 and Table 6 summarize all the stakeholders interviewed for this Learning Agenda.